MGP42/CTF/picoCTF/Cryptography/[162 Mind your Ps and Qs.md

 Error 0?
 Fine....
 I do it myself -_-

 For some reason, I decided to do it properly and went completely overkill for the task at hand.
-Long story short, there is no an entire [python GUI](../../Tools/RSA%20Calculator.py).
+Long story short, there is now an entire [python GUI](../../Tools/RSA%20Calculator.py).
 If I get bored enough I might even make it so values can be fed directly from console...

 Anyway, I threw my values in the Tool and got the flag:
 ```